Justice Dept investigation into Jan. 6 now encompasses communications of allies of Trump

 The Jan.
 6 select committee has examined these matters separately in a series of eight public hearings.
 Among the information that has emerged is testimony by GOP Arizona House speaker Rusty Bowers about a plan undertaken by Trump and his allies to replace the Arizona Biden electors with phony Trump electors.
 Bowers refused to take part in the plot, despite the pressure exerted on him by Trump personal lawyer Rudy Giuliani.

-The committee has also uncovered an attempt to deliver fake Wisconsin electoral ballots to Vice President Mike Pence on Jan.
+The committee has also uncovered an attempt to deliver fake Wisconsin electoral ballots to Pence on Jan.
 6. Pence, urged by Trump and his allies to reject ballots from battleground states won by Mr. Biden, also refused to take part in the scheme.

 Attorney General Merrick Garland has only spoken broadly about the investigation, reiterating in an interview on "NBC Nightly News with Lester Holt" Tuesday that the Justice Department has been "moving urgently to learn everything we can about this period, and to bring to justice everybody who was criminally responsible for interfering with the peaceful transfer of power from one administration to another."